 Ron switched doctors and had a physical with his new Internal Medicine provider.
 His labwork all came back fine.
 A CT scan of his chest on 10/6 revealed a suspicious 4.5 cm mass in his right lung.
 Ron had an Endobrochial Ultrasound biopsy, a PT scan, and a brain MRI in Boulder.
 While the biopsy was inconclusive, the PT scan showed cancer spread to his pelvis and ribs.
 The MRI showed a small tumor in his cerebellum.
 We are shocked and saddened by this news but are determined to fight this.
 With the help of my brother in law, Clint (retired Cardiothoracic surgeon), we decided to seek treatment at MD Anderson Cancer Center in Houston and arrived here this week.

 He met with doctors yesterday and today.
 We feel very fortunate to be here and optimistic about his treatment.
-We are hopeful that there is a Targeted therapy for his lung cancer type (10% of lung cancers are non smokers).
+We are hopeful that there is a Targeted therapy for his lung cancer type.
 Ron has a needle biopsy through the chest wall next week and will simultaneously begin radiation treatment for the brain tumor.

 I apologize if you are hearing about Ron for the first time today .
 Our life has turned upside down lately.